 The Church has a strong and interested representation on the Governing Body.
 St. Nicholas' Church welcomes the school to many events throughout the year.
 For example, the Big Sing, Family Carol Concert and Harvest.
 The School works alongside the Norwich Diocese and Schools Support Officer towards the common goal of being a proactive Christian influence in our community.

-The school staff encourage and promote parental attendance at and participation in our Christian celebrations both at school and at Church, such as the Family carol concert, class collective worship, Nativity productions and Senior Citizens' Lunch to name but a few.
+The school staff encourage and promote parental attendance at and participation in our Christian celebrations both at school and at Church, such as the Family Carol Concert, class collective worship, Nativity productions and Senior Citizens' Lunch to name but a few.

 The RE Lead and Headteacher regularly access training from the Diocese of Norwich and future Church school leaders are recognised and developed.
 The RE Lead has been working closely with SACRE.
+Other senior leaders have attended training in order to ensure we continue to value all God's children.

 Through the use of murals, displays, thought provoking posters etc., our Christian values and distinctiveness are evident and respected.